-A big thank you to Tracey for giving us insights into the benefits of setting up an HR consultancy as a franchisee.
+A big thank you to Tracey for giving us insights into setting up an HR consultancy as a franchisee.

-Whilst this route may not be for everyone, it is clearly ideal for HR professionals that want the freedom of their own consultancy with the backing of a powerful network.
+This route may not be for everyone.
+However, it is clearly ideal for HR professionals that want the freedom of their own consultancy with the backing of a powerful network.

 If you missed our previous article on setting up your own HR consultancy click here for advice from an HR professional who decided to go it alone.

-Whichever route you take, making the move to setting up your own business takes guts and careful planning, but with growing demand for HR outsourcing, now might be just the right time to take the plunge.
+Whichever route you take, making the move to setting up your own business takes guts and careful planning.
+However, with growing demand for HR outsourcing, now might be just the right time to take the plunge.